Manisha Eerabathini

 Manisha Eerabathini is an Indian-American playback singer and actress who works in the Telugu film industry.

 Career

-Her 2017 song "Arere Yekkada" was a major hit and brought recognition to her name and talent.
+Her 2017 song "Arere Yekkada" from Nenu Local was a hit and brought recognition to her name and talent.

 In 2018, she sang with Roll Rida in the song "Arupu," released as a music video.
 The song's message and depiction is about the abuse against women.
 It received critical acclaim.

-Manisha debuted as an actress with the film Fidaa directed by Sekhar Kammula, and then appeared in the film Veera Simha Reddy.
+She debuted as an actress with the film Fidaa (2017) directed by Sekhar Kammula, and then appeared in the film Veera Simha Reddy (2023).